 Music Performance | Y8 | Autumn, Spring

-The confidence to perform, the ability to read music, an enhanced awareness of different cultures and teamwork skills will be the rewards for boys during Music Performance.
+The confidence to perform, the ability to read music, an enhanced awareness of different cultures and teamwork skills will be the rewards for pupils during Music Performance.

 OpenLearn Courses | Y9, Y10, Y11, L6, U6 | Autumn, Spring

-Resilience, adaptability and the self-discipline required to complete courses on time will be the rewards for boys during OpenLearn Courses.
+Resilience, adaptability and the self-discipline required to complete courses on time will be the rewards for pupils during OpenLearn Courses.